 Future of process intelligence

 Process intelligence is a fast-developing new technology area where we expect to see innovation and increased investment in the coming years.
-According to the findings from Workfellow expert interviews here are five areas where process intelligence has a major role in the future of work.
+According to the findings from Workfellow expert interviews, here are five areas where process intelligence has a major role in the future of work.

 - Democratization of analytics and insights.
 Increasingly autonomous process intelligence solutions will reduce the need for tactical process mining and task mining.
-This will give business leadership and stakeholders access to the most valuable process data without need for heavy investments in data science.
+This will give business leadership and stakeholders access to the most valuable process data without the need for heavy investments in data science.

 - Radically transparent business operations.
-As more process intelligence solutions combine process, task and system data across end-to-end workflows, enterprise leaders can measure and improve operations in radically transparent ways across business units and teams.
+As more process intelligence solutions combine process, task, and system data across end-to-end workflows, enterprise leaders can measure and improve operations in radically transparent ways across business units and teams.

 - The AI-augmented workforce.
 Process intelligence uncovers ways that automation captures and enhances the subject matter expertise of the workforce, enabling them to focus more time on value-added tasks.